Bangladesh Journal of Environmental Research, ISSN:1996-8914

 Papers should be submitted by 30 April every year for publishing an upcoming issue.

-Editor, Bangladesh Journal of Environmental Research
+Editor in Chief, Bangladesh Journal of Environmental Research